Charles Morelle Bruce: Biography

 On April 1, 1896, Bruce received a telegram instructing him to relieve Governor L. C. Hughes from office.
 The territorial secretary performed his duty as instructed and served as acting governor until Governor Benjamin Joseph Franklin was sworn in on April 18.
-Bruce also served as acting governor on several other occasions such as when Governor Franklin took trips to California or Washington D.C.
+Bruce also served as acting governor on several other occasions such as when Governor Franklin took trips to California or Washington, D.C.
 He was replaced as territorial secretary by Charles H. Akers on July 1, 1897.
 The replacement angered Bruce who asked the U.S. Secretary of the Interior if he had done anything wrong.
 The replacement was not due to any shortcomings in his performance but was instead prompted by a new President entering the White House.

 Bruce returned to Virginia in 1900 and served as manager for his family estate from 1902 until 1909.
-He was confirmed by the U.S. Senate to become Assistant Commissioner of the General Land Office on June 6, 1913.
+He was confirmed by the U.S. Senate to become Assistant Commissioner of the United States General Land Office on June 6, 1913.
 He served in that post until 1921.
 Bruce married Mary E. (Haly) Wright, a widow originally from Philadelphia, Pennsylvania, on January 31, 1914.

 In 1927, Bruce returned to Arizona.
 He attempted to restart some of the mines in Tombstone but the project did not come to pass.
-He moved to Los Angeles, California several years later.
+He moved to Los Angeles, California, several years later.
 Bruce died in his home on June 7, 1938.
 His body was cremated with the cremains taken to Richmond, Virginia.
-Mount Bruce and Bruce Canyon in Santa Cruz County, Arizona are named in his honor.
+Mount Bruce and Bruce Canyon in Santa Cruz County, Arizona, are named in his honor.